influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 weight: 205
 ---

-Use the following queries to retrieve information about your IoT sensors:
+The following scenarios are ways to retrieve information about your IoT sensors:
 - [Record time in state](#record-time-in-state)
 - [Calculate time weighted average](#calculate-time-weighted-average)
 - [Calculate value between events](#calculate-value-between-events)